 Multimedia.
 Enrich your published article by uploading supporting videos and podcasts.
 This can help to broaden the appeal of your published work and aid understanding across different scientific disciplines.

-From 2014, the IUCr will start work in partnership with Kudos on article publicity.
+In 2014, the IUCr started work in partnership with Kudos on article publicity.
 Kudos is an organisation set up to help authors and institutions maximize the impact and visibility of their publications.

 Kudos provides a platform:

 for assembling or creating information (such as lay summaries or related multimedia) that helps readers filter the growing quantity of published research;

 for sharing such information (for example, via social media or email) to increase discoverability; and